-As of December 31, 2021, the Company was authorized under the shareholder agreements to issue a total of 13,601,246 ordinary shares, including shares underlying options granted pursuant to the 2017 Plan.
+As of December 31, 2020, the Company was authorized under the shareholder agreements to issue a total of 13,601,246 ordinary shares, including shares underlying options granted pursuant to the 2017 Plan.
 Forfeitures are accounted for as they occur.
-As of December 31, 2021, there were 514,075 shares available for issuance as incentives to the Company's employees and directors, which includes shares underlying options that may be granted from time to time subsequent to December 31, 2021 under the terms of the 2017 Plan.
-12,607 ordinary shares were issued for 70,482 restricted share units that vested during the year ended December 31, 2021.
+As of December 31, 2020, there were 440,207 shares available for issuance as incentives to the Company's employees and directors, which includes shares underlying options that may be granted from time to time subsequent to December 31, 2020 under the terms of the 2017 Plan.